peter50216/FactoCord/README.md

 <a href="https://travis-ci.org/FactoKit/FactoCord"><img src="https://travis-ci.org/FactoKit/FactoCord.svg?branch=master"</img></a>
 </p>

+# WORK IN PROGRESS

+*Run at your own risk!*

+*This readme should be updated later :-P*

+To get the death and research notifications to Discord, you will have to modify control.lua of the save file you would like to use.
+It should keep the "vanilla" achievements in a working condition (not tested yet).
+It is slightly modified version of mlogger 0.2.

 # Running
 *Make sure you have your .env file in the same directory as the executable/binary, you can use .envexample the template*